dkelly255/fitness-app/README.md

 ![SEO](readme/seo.png)

 Two additional important files relevant to our marketing strategy are the [sitemap.xml](https://github.com/dkelly255/fitness-app/blob/main/sitemap.xml) and the [robots.txt](https://github.com/dkelly255/fitness-app/blob/main/robots.txt).
-The sitemap is a file that lists the website's important page url's, ensuring that search engines can crawl/navigate through them, and helping search engines understand the website structure.
+The sitemap is a file that lists the website's important page URL's, ensuring that search engines can crawl/navigate through them, and helping search engines understand the website structure.
 Whereas the robots.txt is a simple text file that tells search engines where they are not allowed to go on a website - listing any folders or files that will not be crawled or indexed by search engines.
 Having these files is an integral element of our SEO marketing strategy and should help improve our search engine rankings as a result.

 - Content Marketing:

 Content marketing is the process of consistently creating useful, engaging content that will attract, engage and convert your target market into customers.
-The Community Disucssion Forum is a key part of the content marketing strategy underpinning Fitness App's marketing efforts - and in many discussion topics and comments there are references to which products work best for which goals, and other useful content marketing elements.
+The Community Discussion Forum is a key part of the content marketing strategy underpinning Fitness App's marketing efforts - and in many discussion topics and comments there are references to which products work best for which goals, and other useful content marketing elements.

 - Email Marketing: